tomduck/pandoc-fignos/README.md

 The markdown syntax extension used by pandoc-fignos was developed in [pandoc Issue #813] -- see [this post] by [@scaramouche1].

-To mark a figure for numbering, add the label `fig:id` to its attributes:
+To mark a figure for numbering, add an id to its attributes:

     ![Caption.](image.png){#fig:id}